Skip to main content

 Learn Git the practical way.
 No fluff, just the commands you'll actually use every day, plus the ones that'll save you when things go wrong.

-So let's skip the theory-heavy explanations and get you productive with Git as fast as possible.
+So let's skip the theory and get you productive as fast as possible.

 What Even Is Git?